discatte/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 ## Moderation

 Instances of behaviors that violate the Intergalactic Transistor Lounge and Cat Cafe Community Code of Conduct may be reported by any member of the community.
 Community members are encouraged to report these situations, including situations they witness involving other community members.

 You may report in the following ways:

 In any situation, you may send an email to <fluffyfloppydisc@gmail.com>.

-On the Intergalactic Transistor Lounge and Cat Cafe Discord, you may send an open message from any channel to all Community Moderators by tagging @community moderators.
-You may also send an open message from any channel, or a direct message to Galactic Furball#5522
+On the Intergalactic Transistor Lounge and Cat Cafe Discord, you may send an open message from any channel to all Community Moderators by tagging @helper.
+You may also send an open message from any channel, or a direct message to @Galactic Furball#5522

 Email and direct message reports will be kept confidential.